dnlbeaton9/hello-world/README.md

 # hello-world
 First GitHub test drive
-Hello world my first attempt to  network automation, GIT will take me there I heard, hope so looking forward to at least pull configs from routers, as the 1st code.
+My first attempt to  network automation, GIT will take me there I heard, hope so looking forward to at least pull configs from routers, as the 1st code.